Davy van den Berg: PEC Zwolle

 Van den Berg joined PEC Zwolle on 4 August 2022, signing a two-year contract with an option for an additional year.
 He made his debut for the club on 7 August, coming off the bench for Tomislav Mrkonjić in the second half of a 2–1 league win over De Graafschap.

+Personal life

+Van den Berg announced in 2023 that he had converted to Islam.
+He became interested in the religion following the death of his mother when he was 15.